 The plants form fleshy rosettes, and you will notice a similarity between Aeoniums and several other succulent plants, most noticeably Echeveria and Sempervivum—the popular hens and chicks.
 Depending on variety, Aeoniums can be low growers or branching plants that grow into shrubs.

 - Leaves: Rosettes with somewhat rounded leaves.
 Stems can be short and stubby or long and branched.
 Leaves can be solid colors or variegated in white, yellow, red and green.

 - Flowers: Flowers stems emerge from the center of the rosettes.
 The small, star-like flowers grow in clusters.

-When grown in the garden, Aeoniums command the most attention in masses.
+When grown in the garden, Aeoniums command the most attention when grouped in masses.
 Tall varieties can look like bonsai when they get shrubby.
 You can trim them if they get leggy.
 The cuttings will readily root and make new plants, helping you fill out your planting area.

 In the winter, water whenever the soil has dried out.
 Test by poking your finger down into the soil an inch or two.
 Too much moisture or allowing them to sit in wet soil will cause root rot.

-Feed during the growing season with a half-strength balanced fertilizer, every month or so.
+Feed during the growing season with a half-strength balanced fertilizer every month or so.
 Do not feed while dormant.

 If you are growing Aeomiums in containers, re-pot every 2 to 3 years with fresh potting soil.

 Like many succulents, Aeoniums are very easy to propagate from cuttings.
 Even stem pieces that fall off the plant may readily take root in the surrounding soil.